-A Story of Tibetan Villagers Designing Their Own Development – With a Very Happy Ending
+A Story of Grasslands Villagers Designing Their Own Development – With a Very Happy Ending

 A few months ago, the people of Karlsi, a small village high in China’s Tibetan Plateau, refused a lucrative offer from a construction firm eager to build roads and tunnels across the mountain grasslands.